Master of Science

 Program Description

-The Master of Science degree in Athletic Training is designed to fulfill BOC examination eligibility and Illinois state licensing requirements necessary to practice in the state of Illinois.
-Students will participate in a rigorous academic program that includes practicum course clinical rotations to physical therapy clinics, high schools, colleges, hospitals, and physician offices.
+The Master of Science degree in Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The graduate program prepares students to successfully pass the Board of Certification (BOC) examination, and become eligible for state licensure.
+Students will participate in a rigorous academic program and diverse clinical practicums that include rotations to physical therapy clinics, high schools, colleges, hospitals, and physician offices.

 All students (3+2 and 2-year program) must satisfy university graduate degree requirements, including academic standards, to continue in and graduate from the degree program.
+Students must earn "B" grades in all courses taken.
 Please review those policies in the Graduate Regulations and Policies Catalog for details.

 Master of Science in Athletic Training - 5 (3+2) years option Dual Degree